MetOffice/lfric_core/documentation/source/pages/main.rst

-While the `introduction <section introduction to lfric infrastructure>` provides all that is needed for the simplest LFRic application, more realistic applications commonly need more complex data structures to manage large numbers of fields, and control flow and IO to manage the running and output of a numerical model.
-An overview of `LFRic application <section lfric application design>` introduces key aspects of LFRic core that support this requirement.
+While the `introduction <section introduction to lfric infrastructure>` provides all that is needed for the simplest LFRic application, more realistic model applications commonly need more complex data structures to manage large numbers of fields, and control flow and IO to manage the running and output of a numerical model.
+An overview of aspects of an `LFRic model structure <section model application structure>` introduces key aspects of LFRic core that support these requirements.

 Separate documentation exists for each application and component developed within the LFRic core repository, describing the role of the